 - Typically intended to be consumed neat

-Mind you, the above criteria is not exhaustive and not fixed in stone.
-The differentiation here can also be muddied, as independent bottlers often stray into private label territory, and vice versa.
+Mind you, the above criteria are not exhaustive and not fixed in stone.
+The distinction can be muddied – often independent bottlers often stray into private label territory, and vice versa.
 We’ll return to that topic later.

 History of Independent Bottlers

-Independent rum bottlers can be cleaved into two camps: Those doing it as a sideline to their whisky business, and those who focus strictly on rum.
-With the exception of the Bristol Classic Rum, all of the UK-based independent bottlers such as Duncan Taylor are bottling rum as an adjunct to their larger Scotch whisky operations.
-There are great releases to be found from UK independent bottlers, but if you’re looking for the more exotic, esoteric, and extreme, the rum-only independent bottlers are where most of the exciting releases in the high-end rum market are found.
+When it comes to Independent rum bottlers, then can be cleaved into two camps.
+Some do it as a sideline to their whisky business.
+Others focus strictly on rum.
+With the exception of the Bristol Classic Rum, all of the large UK-based independent bottlers like Duncan Taylor bottle rum as an adjunct to their larger Scotch whisky operations.

 At the end of this story is a table with all the current and recently currently independent bottlers that I could dig up.
 Looking at their home countries, it’s clear that the independent bottler world is extremely Euro-centric.
-With the exception of Hamilton’s Ministry of Rum (the St. Lucia series, in particular), every independent bottler is from Europe, which isn’t too surprising since Europe is much further along in rum appreciation than the rest of the world.
+With the exception of Holmes Cay and Ed Hamilton’s Ministry of Rum line, just about every significant independent bottler is from Europe.
+Not surprising, as (in general) Europe is still further along in rum appreciation than the rest of the world.

 Where do they source?